Davidtar12/100-days-of-code/log.md

 **Today's Progress**: I finished the Bootstrap module and started the jQuery one.

-**Thoughts:** I was a bit tired because it's saturday and I coded after meeting some friends, but it was producitve and fun i the end.
+**Thoughts:** I was a bit tired because it's saturday and I coded after meeting some friends, but it was producitve and fun.
 I just keep doing it and then I feel that I love it

 **Link to work:**https://github.com/Davidtar12/100-days-of-code/blob/master/jQuery%20Playground%20Day%204